KensleyBlaise/KensleyBlaise.github.io/_pages/Research.md

  <sub> *We analyze the coexistence of cash (fiat money) and privately-issued currencies (crypto-currencies) in a dynamic model where all factors of production are paid in fiat money.
 This introduces a cash-in-advance constraint that affects both consumption and investment, leading to non-neutrality of money.
 Crypto-currencies add distortions through labor reallocation and transaction fees.
 Using flexible utility specifications, we explore the impact of substitutability between money and crypto-purchased goods.
 Our main result is that an increase in the money supply raises inflation and shifts labor allocation, affecting growth dynamics.
 While broader economic variables remain stable, real wages are highly sensitive to changes in consumer preferences and crypto-fees, underscoring the impact of private digital currencies on the economy's long-term trajectory.* </sub>

  ---

+  <sub>[**1- Currency Competition and Monetary Non-neutrality (with Simone Valente)**](https://kensleyblaise.github.io/assets/files/blaise_valente_static_substitution.pdf){:target="_blank"}{:style="color: blue;"}</sub>

+ <sub> **Abstract:** </sub>
+ <sub> *We build a theoretical model where both fiat money and crypto-currencies are used as media of exchange for differentiated goods.
+Crypto-currencies offer pecuniary benefits, such as avoiding consumption taxes, and non-pecuniary benefits like transaction privacy, while non-users face utility losses that grow with available goods.
+We identify an endogenous threshold good where consumers are indifferent between government-backed money and privately-issued currency, leading to three equilibrium scenarios: all goods purchased with fiat, all with crypto, or a mix of both.
+Our model predicts that, while fiat money is neutral, crypto-currencies are non-neutral due to mining costs, which affect labor allocation. * </sub>

+ ---

   <sub>**3- Information Disclosures and Price Movements: A High-Frequency Identification Approach (with A. Calef and G. vecchio)**</sub>

  <sub> **Abstract:** </sub>